ivysochyn/kck-solutions/README.md

 # kck-solutions
-My solutions for 'Computer-person communication' subject.
+## Description
+This repository contains my personal solutions for 'KCK' subject of Poznan University of Technology.